QianLabUSC/lassie-decisionmaking/README.md

-# RHEX Decision Making Scenario
+# Robot Decision Making Scenario

 This repo is a fork of Shenyue Chen's original work, which I contributed to and am now forking as the new developer takes over.
 This web application simulates a geo-scientist's decision making process when conducting an experiment, recording their actions for research.